carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   2. A video production company is planning to move some of its workloads to the AWS Cloud.
 The company will require around 5 TB of storage for video processing with the maximum possible I/O performance.
 They also require over 400 TB of extremely durable storage for storing video files and 800 TB of storage for long-term archival.
 Which combinations of services would meet these requirements?
      - Amazon EC2 instance store for maximum performance, Amazon S3 for durable data storage, and Amazon S3 Glacier for archival storage.
   3. A solutions architect needs to backup some application log files from an online ecommerce store to Amazon S3.
 It is unknown how often the logs will be accessed or which logs will be accessed the most.
 From the following options "S3 Standard-Infrequent Access (S3 Standard-IA)", "S3 One Zone-Infrequent Access (S3 One Zone-IA)", "S3 Intelligent-Tiering" and "S3 Glacier".
 Which is the most cost effective?==> "S3 Intelligent-Tiering" It works by storing objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
 The other options are not valid, because they charge retrieval fees.
+  4. A company migrated a two-tier application from its on-premises data center to AWS Cloud.
+A Multi-AZ Amazon RDS for Oracle deployment is used for the data tier, along with 12 TB of General Purpose SSD Amazon EBS storage.
+With an average document size of 6 MB, the application processes, and stores documents as binary large objects (blobs) in the database.
+Over time, the database size has grown, which has reduced performance and increased storage costs.
+A highly available and resilient solution is needed to improve database performance.
+Which solution could meet these requirements MOST cost-effectively?
+     - Set up an Amazon S3 bucket.
+The application should be updated to use S3 buckets to store documents.
+Store the object metadata in the existing database

 #### Sharing S3 buckets Across Accounts